 A couple of months after launching “The Doob Doo Album” I asked my good friend Mike Baker, and my new mate Howard Birchmore to join me so we could play a few gigs as a trio, performing some of the songs from the album.
 They had both featured on the album and were keen to give it a try.
-So I formed the trio now named John Cee Stannard’s Blues Horizon.
+So I formed the trio now named John Cee Stannard & Blues Horizon.
 Our launch gig was at Henley Jazz and Blues festival November 2013 and during the following months I knew I needed an album that reflected our live performance.

-So we started recording tracks for “Bus Depot Blues” where the basic trio sound was augmented by Julian Bown on Drums and Andy Crowdy on bass – both excellent session musicians.
-A limited number guest spots from Alison Rolls on vocal, and Melissa Lynch kept the album routed in an acoustic sound.
+So we started recording tracks for “Bus Depot Blues” with the basic trio sound augmented by Julian Bown on Drums and Andy Crowdy on bass – both excellent session musicians.
+A limited number guest spots from Alison Rolls on vocal, and Melissa Lynch on violin kept the album routed in an acoustic sound.
 Following a pre-release issue to supporters in June, the album was released in November 2014.
 The reviews have been tremendous – take a look at the review page – then buy a copy from our STORE page.

 The “Doob Doo” album was released in May 2013.
 The launch event was a huge success and I’d like to thank everyone who came along to support the evening, which was a joint celebration of both the “Doob Doo” album, and the new long awaited Tudor Lodge album “Stay”.
 The reception we got for both albums was amazing.

 I started writing the songs for this, my first solo project, in 2011, with recording getting under way in August of 2012.